Cycle Consistency as Reward: Learning Image-Text Alignment without Human Preferences: Related Work

 \textbf{Detailed captioning.} Image-to-text models can produce comprehensive descriptions~\citep{team2023gemini,gpt-4o} by scaling the language model~\citep{liu2023llava,liu2024improved} and training on semantically rich synthetic captions~\citep{li2022blip,li2023blip,sharifzadeh2024synth,liu2023llava,liu2024improved}.
-Despite these growing model capabilities, little attention has been given to evaluating descriptive captions.
-DetailCaps-4870~\cite{dong2024benchmarking} and DeCapBench~\cite{yepainting} address this issue.
-DetailCaps-4870~\cite{dong2024benchmarking} evaluates metrics on their ability to measure alignment for detailed descriptions, whereas DeCapBench evaluates image-to-text model results on detailed captioning using their reference-based metric DCSCORE.
+Despite growing model capabilities, little attention has been given to evaluating descriptive captions.
+Addressing this issue, DetailCaps-4870~\cite{dong2024benchmarking} evaluates image-text alignment metrics on detailed descriptions, whereas DeCapBench~\cite{yepainting} evaluates image-to-text models on detailed captioning using their reference-based metric DCSCORE.
 Our reward model provides a fast, differentiable, and reference-free approach to measuring alignment for descriptive texts.

 \paragraph{Cycle consistency.} Imposing cycle consistency continuously has been shown to be effective for many tasks in different domains~\cite{brislin1970back,godard2017unsupervised,he2016dual,huang2013consistent,wang2013image,yi2017dualgan,zach2010disambiguating,zhou2015flowweb,zhou2016learning,jabri2020space}, especially for self-supervised training and cases without paired ground truth annotations~\cite{godard2017unsupervised,hoffman2018cycada,li2023leveraging,messikommer2022bridging,yi2017dualgan,zhu2017unpaired,zach2010disambiguating,zhou2016learning,jabri2020space}, and recently for evaluating VLM and LLM performance~\cite{shah2019cycle,dhuliawala2024chain}.
 Rapid progression of multimodal models has facilitated exploring cycle consistency between images and texts~\cite{gorti2018text}, and incorporation of cycle consistency for training by combining text-to-image diffusion models and vision-language models~\cite{betker2023improving,esser2024scaling,sharifzadeh2024synth,li2023leveraging}.